 Currently the odometer shows a combination of the distance travelled on electric and petrol.
 We aim to be very transparent with our new vehicle and we're continually looking for ways to share more information with drivers, which is why we're looking at how to separate this date in the future.

 We've worked closely with all of the approved card payment providers and supplied installation instructions which allow their units to automatically turn off an hour after the vehicle has stopped.
 All card payment systems can also be wired so the reader in the passenger compartment always stays on.
 Systems such as Verifone use their own battery which does not interfere with the electrics of the cab; there have been no instances where it has been confirmed that the unit drains the vehicle battery.
-If a card payment system is wired to always stay on, for extra piece of mind - and to minimise the risk of theft - drivers can quickly and easily remove the unit at the end of their shift.

 Yes that isn't a problem, just like any other vehicle TX relies on a 12V battery to start the system.

 TfL classify a zero emissions capable taxi as one with an official combined CO2 output of less than 50g, which can travel at least 30 miles on electric only.
 TX comfortably exceeds these requirements with 29g/km and 80.6 miles on the NEDC combined cycle.
 Visit TfL for more information